Skip to contents

 species = species)

-pathwayResult <- pathwayAnalysis(diffexp_filtered,
+pathwayResult <- pathwayAnalysis(diffexp,

 pathways = pathways,

-S4Vectors::metadata(exp_data)[["pathwayEnrichment"]] <- pathwayResult
+metadata(exp_data)[["pathwayEnrichment"]] <- pathwayResult

 The resulting dot plot summarizes the most enriched biological pathways across different conditions or samples

-plot_pathway_dotplot(exp_data, score_name = "pathwayEnrichment")
+plot_pathway_dotplot(exp_data, score_name = "pathwayEnrichment_fgsea")

 pathway_scores <- score_pathways(exp_data, pathways, verbose = FALSE)

-S4Vectors::metadata(exp_data)[["pathway_scores"]] <- pathway_scores
+metadata(exp_data)[["pathway_scores"]] <- pathway_scores

 boxplots <- lapply(heatmap_pathways, function(path) {